NeoGeographyToolkit/StereoPipeline/docs/tools/mapproject.rst

 storage setup.

 The grid size, that is the dimension of pixels on the ground, set via the ``--tr`` option, should be in units as expected by the projection string obtained either from the DEM to project onto, or, if specified, from the ``--t_srs`` option.
 If the grid size is not set, it will be estimated as the mean ground sampling distance (GSD).
+See the ``--tr`` option for how this affects the extent of the output image.

 Examples: